tim-ashton/Android-Basic-Gallery/README.md

 I have taken the base implementation from this presentation by Jeff Sharkey "Doing More with Less" although it is has been substantially modified from what is in the presentation.

 The LRU cache used in this gallery is the cache introduced in API 17 so a custom one (as per the presentation) is no longer required.
-I have added a retained fragment to keep the LRU cache alive across configuration changes.
+I have added a retaine(d) fragment to the activity to keep the LRU cache alive across configuration changes.